 For someone working at a full-time job, the only days you are home is during weekends and holidays.
 When you work from home, you are at home too.
 Your mind makes a connection with the other days when you are at home, which is the holidays.

 If you get some work done on a Saturday, wouldn’t you consider it an extra effort you put in?
 As a result, even on the days you work from home, your mind looks at work as the extra effort put in.
 Even if you complete less than half the work you normally would, the day seems well utilized.

 Working from home can boost your productivity or completely kill it.
+Research shows mixed results because the numbers seem to indicate an increase in productivity while many people believe their productivity drops instead.
 Most people believe they are more productive while working from home but seldom are.

 Making a work from day productive is more in the mind than anything else.
 Telling yourself to look at a work from home day as any other working day helps you get more done.